jay23606/fomodealer/README.md

 # fomodealer
-Shows recently completed "fast" deals (under 15min) made in a 3commas paper account as they happen (with some occurence statistics) and outputs to discord
+Shows recently completed "fast" deals (under 10 min) made in a 3commas paper account as they happen (with some occurence statistics) and outputs to discord

 Add new c# console project